skeezicsb/PERQmedia/POS_F.15_Amend2/README.md

 Note that some of the POS G and Accent images come with STUT already loaded;
 this is a backport to the unique POS F.15 branch.
 The _PERQemu_ documentation and F.15 Release Notes have not yet been updated to reflect this new addition.
 The floppies are presented here for early access while development and testing continue.
-Feedback is welcom.
+Feedback is welcome.
 Enjoy!